sharkdp/pastel/README.md

 # pastel

-*A command-line tool to analyze, convert and manipulate colors*
+*A command-line tool to generate, analyze, convert and manipulate colors.*

 ## Tutorial